Information about the new Graduate Route

 Who can apply?

-Applicants must have completed the entirety of their degree in the UK except for permitted study abroad programmes or when distance learning has been necessary due to Covid-19 (all students must be present and studying in the UK by April 2021 to be eligible).
+Applicants must have completed the entirety of their degree in the UK except for permitted study abroad programmes or when distance learning has been necessary due to Covid-19.
+Concessions around the Graduate route due to COVID can be found in the UKVI COVID Concessions Guidance in paragraphs 3.20-3.25.

 The route will not have a maintenance requirement and applicants will not need to demonstrate English language ability as they will already have proved English language ability by successfully completing a degree at a UK university.
 Applicants will need to pay the Immigration Health Surcharge at the usual rate for the Points-Based System’s routes.
 This route will not have recourse to public funds.